taky-kongo/alx-low_level_programming/README.md

 	* How to implement recursion
 	* In what situations you should implement recursion
 	* In what situations you shouldn’t implement recursion

+0x09-static_libraries: In this project, we see:

+	* What is a static library, how does it work, how to create one, and how to use it
+	* Basic usage of ar, ranlib, nm